-Dr Reddy's Laboratories on Wednesday announced to acquire Wockhardt's select divisions of branded generics business in India and a few other international territories of Nepal, Sri Lanka, Bhutan and Maldives for a consideration of Rs 1,850 crore.
+Dr Reddy's Laboratories on Wednesday announced it would acquire Wockhardt's select divisions of branded generics business in India and a few other international territories of Nepal, Sri Lanka, Bhutan and Maldives for a consideration for Rs 1,850 crore.

 The deal, say analysts, is well in line with the Dr Reddy's stated goal of growing its presence in the Indian market.
 It is expected to strengthen its acute therapeutic area (sudden onset ailments such as cough, cold and some types of pains etc).
 Although Wockhardt is selling what some analysts see as its crown jewels, the funds so raised will help the company strengthen its balance sheet and release resources to invest in its new drug discovery-related programme in antibiotics.

 The business being acquired from Wockhardt comprises a portfolio of 62 brands in multiple therapy areas such as respiratory, neurology, VMS (Vitamins, Minerals & Supplements), dermatology, gastroenterology, pain and vaccines.
 Over the last couple of years, Dr Reddy's has focussed on growing the business in the Indian market.
 In the pecking order of top pharma firms, it has moved from 16th position to 14th, getting closer to 13th spot.
 The company officials hope to break into the top 10 in the near future.